Animal Behaviour (MSc) 2025 entry

 Entry requirements

-• A first or upper 2.1 (Honours) undergraduate degree in a biological science.
+• A first or 2.1 (Honours) undergraduate degree in a biological science.
 Other science or mathematics degrees may be acceptable.
 If you studied your first degree outside the UK, see the international entry requirements.

 • Evidence of training in advanced mathematics and statistics (at least to UK school SQA Higher, GCE AS or A-Level, International Baccalaureate or equivalent).